lynnfaraday/aresmush.com/_root/tutorials/code/quickstart/tinker-intro.md

 > <i class="fa fa-info-circle"></i> **Tip:** There's other code in the tinker file, but we don't need to mess with that.
 In these examples, we'll only be changing the 'handle' method.
 The other code will be explained in future tutorials.

-After saving, go back to your MUSH client (logged in with your coder character) and type 'tinker'.
+After saving, go back to your MUSH client (logged in with your coder character) and type `tinker`.
 You should see:  "Hello, Headwiz!" (or whatever your character's name is.)

 We're going to continue using the tinker command for the remaining exercises in this tutorial.
 There's a more in-depth [Tinkering Tutorial](/tutorials/code/tinker) if you want to learn more about tinkering when you've finished with the Quickstart.